-- 7.11 Everyone has the right to learn, free from the fear of bullying, whatever form that bullying may take.
-Bullying can be: physical like hitting or kicking; taking belongings; sexual harassment; name-calling; insulting and/or spreading rumours. - 7.12 This school/setting is aware that, at a national level, cyber-bullying is on the increase and includes texting, social media comments or sending malicious e-mails. - 7.13 Our policy on bullying is set out in a separate document/the school's behaviour policy and is reviewed annually by the governing body/management committee. - 7.14 Discriminatory bullying links safeguarding issues with the wider Equalities agenda, see Section 15 for further details.
+- 7.10 Everyone has the right to learn, free from the fear of bullying, whatever form that bullying may take.
+Bullying can be: physical like hitting or kicking; taking belongings; sexual harassment; name-calling; insulting and/or spreading rumours. - 7.11 This school/setting is aware that, at a national level, cyber-bullying is on the increase and includes texting, social media comments or sending malicious e-mails. - 7.12 Our policy on bullying is set out in a separate document/the school's behaviour policy and is reviewed annually by the governing body/management committee. - 7.13 Discriminatory bullying links safeguarding issues with the wider Equalities agenda, see Section 15 for further details.
+The school complies with the legal requirement to report all discriminatory incidents to the LA.